Kent L. Wakeford

 Kent Lon Wakeford (January 23, 1928 – October 10, 2020) was an American cinematographer, the co-founder of Wakeford / Orloff Productions, and founder of Kent Wakeford and Associates, two commercial production companies.

-Wakeford was most known for working on Martin Scorsese's films Mean Streets and Alice Doesn't Live Here Anymore, as well as on the films China O'Brien with Cynthia Rothrock, Some Folks Call It a Sling Blade and Wedding Bell Blues.
+Wakeford was most known for working on Martin Scorsese's films Mean Streets and Alice Doesn't Live Here Anymore as well as on the films China O'Brien, Some Folks Call It a Sling Blade and Wedding Bell Blues.

 Early life and career

 Wakeford was born in 1928 and grew up in south Los Angeles.
-While finishing up high school, Wakeford apprenticed with fashion photographer Earl Scott.
-Following his apprenticeship, Wakeford landed a job as a cameraman at The Douglas Aircraft Company.
-There he was responsible for filming new missiles, planes, and classified weapons tests at White Sands, New Mexico and Edwards Air Force Base becoming one of the early experts in super high speed cinema (5,000 to 8,000 frames per second).
+While finishing high school, Wakeford apprenticed with fashion photographer Earl Scott.
+Following his apprenticeship, Wakeford landed a job as a cameraman at The Douglas Aircraft Company, where he was responsible for filming new missiles, planes, and classified weapons tests at White Sands, New Mexico and Edwards Air Force Base becoming one of the early experts in super high speed cinema (5,000 to 8,000 frames per second).
 Wakeford's work at The Douglas Aircraft Company led him to the United States Army where he spent two years in the Signal Corp. as a motion picture cameraman in New York City and Germany.

 Following his time in the Army, Wakeford began shooting documentary films.
 One of his early documentary films was on Wernher von Braun whom Wakeford had met and developed a relationship with at Douglas Aircraft.
-He furthered his documentary career by shooting films with Willard Van Dyke, a leading social documentary filmmaker who later went on to be director of the Department of Film at the Museum of Modern Art.
+He advanced his documentary career by shooting films with Willard Van Dyke, a leading social documentary filmmaker who later went on to be director of the Department of Film at the Museum of Modern Art.

 Advertising career

 To supplement his documentary work, Wakeford began freelancing on commercial projects.
-One of his first jobs was as a cameraman for Danger is My Business, a reality show that traveled around California filming dangerous professions.
+One of his first jobs was as a cameraman for Danger Is My Business, a reality show that traveled around California filming dangerous professions.
 During this time, he also created art films, including Fish which explored movement of color in synch to music and won an award at the Edinburgh International Film Festival.

 Later Wakeford began shooting live action that would be incorporated into animation.
-Wakeford quickly began working for animators in Hollywood including Jose Cuauhtemoc "Bill" Malendez (Peanuts), and Hanna & Barbera, among others.
+Wakeford quickly began working for animators in Hollywood including Jose Cuauhtemoc "Bill" Malendez (Peanuts), and Hanna & Barbera.
 With this success, Wakeford started a commercial production company with John Orloff named Wakeford / Orloff Productions.
-Wakeford/Orloff Productions shot national commercials for brands including Budweiser, Mattel, Hot Wheels, Barbie, Boeing, Purina, Post Cereal, Chevrolet, United Airlines, Maybelline, Max Factor, Procter & Gamble, Rice-A-Roni, Gallo wine, Kellogg's, and McDonald's.
+Wakeford/Orloff Productions shot national commercials for brands including Budweiser, Mattel, Hot Wheels, Barbie, Boeing, Purina, Post Cereal, Chevrolet, United Airlines, Maybelline, Max Factor, Procter & Gamble, Rice-a-Roni, Gallo wine, Kellogg's, and McDonald's.